rivasulthq/UI-UX-Sample-Project/README.md

 We want users to be able to create account and sign in to view courses they signed up and also a disccusion board for all users who signed up for a particular course, we also want users to be able to get certificate after completion of the course.

-We also have a feature were only staffs of top companies can become instructor on the platform,
+We also have a feature were only staffs of top companies can become instructor on the platform, this will help us deliver quality courses to users.
+We also want users to have access to take part in a 4 weeks internship after completing the course.

+Our Mobile app should standout from other existing app as we have unique features, you can also include other neccessary features e-learning platforms need to have.

 #### Platform
 Mobile App only